netdelight/sharing-club/readme.txt

 NB: dates are currently in the dd/mm/yyyy format

 == Changelog ==
+= 1.3.1 =
+- Fixed some missing translations.
+Thank you joeytroy :)

 = 1.3 =
 - Fixed the user name display bug on the shared_item page
 - Added an option to make your shared object visible to anybody (without login)